 Viruses are composed of a nucleic acid genome surrounded by a protein shell called a capsid.
 Together the genome and capsid are referred to as the nucleocapsid.

 This protein coat is composed of a number of individual protein molecules called capsomers.
 A few viruses have only a single kind of protein in their capsid, but most viruses have several distinct proteins.
 Capsomers are arranged in a precise and highly repetitive pattern around the nucleic acid.
-The capsomere is the smallest morphological unit that can be seen with the electron microscope.
+The capsomere is the smallest morphological unit seen with the electron microscope.

 The nucleocapsids of viruses are constructed in highly symmetric ways.
 Three kinds of symmetry are recognized in viruses, helical, icosahedron, and complex.